 Discrimination and misconduct

 In Rochford v WNS Global Services, this case finally came to the Court of Appeal in January 2018.
 Mr Rochford had been off sick for a long period of time with a bad back (after major spinal surgery; all parties agreed it was a disability).
-WNS was happy for him to return to work, but because the length of his absence, required him to return to work in a reduced role (but with the same job title and salary) to see if he was able to return to work fully.
+WNS was happy for him to return to work, but because of the length of his absence, required him to return to work in a reduced role (but with the same job title and salary) to see if he was able to return to work fully.

 Rochford felt that this was discrimination as was the fact that WNS didn’t give him a fixed timescale for resuming all his normal duties, and as a result he refused to carry out any work and raised a grievance (which was dismissed).
 Several disciplinary warnings followed, but nothing changed and eventually, in April 2013, Rochford was summarily dismissed for failing to comply with a reasonable management request.